-Drivers with experience to spare are wise to opt for a chronological resume that lets them chart their complete career trajectory thus far.
-By bringing names, places and years to the forefront, this resume format highlights both the depth and the width of the job seeker's extensive experience on the road.
+Drivers with experience to spare are wise to opt for a chronological resume that lets them chart their career trajectory.
+By bringing company names, job titles and years of employment to the forefront, this resume format highlights the depth and breadth of the job seeker's extensive experience on the road.

 While skills are still very much included in this example, they take a backseat to a decade's worth of truck driving accomplishments.
 Here, skills serve as a summary of the detailed work history documented above.